-This graph shows the percentage of students that meet or exceed state standards on the Illinois Standards Achievement Test (ISAT).
+This graph shows the percentage of students at this school that meet or exceed state standards on the Illinois Standards Achievement Test (ISAT).
 The buttons above the graph allow you to select reading, mathematics, or composite (combined) scores.
-Two years of results are shown for the school or district, along with the statewide averages for comparison.
+Multiple years of results are shown for the school, along with state wide averages for comparison.

-Click on “View Details” to see additional years of ISAT performance data, grade-level and subject-area results, and performance of student sub-groups.
+Click on “View Details” to see additional years of ISAT performance data, district level, grade-level, subject-area results, and performance of student sub-groups.

 Grade: The drop-down menu allows you to select a Summary (all grades at this school averaged together) or Each Grade at this school.
 Note that the ISAT is administered in grades 3-8.
 Click “Go” to see your selection.